rapidez/docs/src/3.x/cache.md

 # Cache

----

-Rapidez caches some things to speed things up.
-This means that after you've changed some Magento configuration you've to clear the cache.
-This can be done by easily running the command from the terminal `php artisan cache:clear` but you can automate this just like the [indexer](indexer.md#webhook) with `/api/admin/cache/clear?token=` and also append your token.
+Rapidez caches certain things to improve speed.
+This means that after you have made changes to some Magento configuration, you need to clear the cache.
+This can be easily done by running the command `php artisan cache:clear` from the terminal.
+However, you can also automate this process by using the [indexer](indexer.md#webhook) with `/api/admin/cache/clear?token=` and appending your token.

 ::: tip
-Change the `CACHE_DRIVER` in the `.env` to `null` to disable the cache while developing.
+To disable the cache while developing, change the `CACHE_DRIVER` in the `.env` file to `null`.
 :::